nicolasmetallo/deploy-streamlit-on-fargate-with-aws-cdk/README.md

-# Create beautiful and simple ML web apps that you can deploy at scale easily
+# Create beautiful and simple ML web apps that you can deploy at scale in a few steps
 This repo will teach you how to build an ML-powered web app from scratch and deploy at scale to AWS Fargate from start to finish using [Streamlit](https://www.streamlit.io/) and [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html).

 ## What are we going to build?